chgray/CHGRAY-Keyboard/README.md

 # KiCad
- - to make the file load pcbnew and then do File->Fabrication Options.
+ - to make the file load pcbnew and then do File->Fabrication Outputs.  save a .pos file {CSV, millimeters, seperate files for front/back} -> Generate Position File
 	A) Change Ref to Designator
 	B) Rot to Rotation
 	C) Side to Layer
 	D) X to "Mid X"
 	E) Y to "Mid Y"

- - to make the BOM load eeschema and then do BOM -> bom2csv
+ - to make the BOM load eeschema and then do the button ("generate bill of material") BOM -> bom2csv
 	A) Change Reference to "Designator"
 	B) Change Datasheet to "JLCPCB Part #"
 	C) Value to Comment